Class Schedule

 Upon completion of this continuing medical education activity, participants should be able to:

-• Review special situations in neonatal resuscitation; Translate these skills & knowledge for use as needed outside the delivery room.
+• Integrate neonatal resuscitation knowledge and skills for use both inside and outside the delivery room.

 NRP Frequently Asked Questions